jgerstmayr/EXUDYN/docs/RST/structures/VisualizationSettings.rst

   | number of main system which is used to track marker; if only 1 mbs is in the SystemContainer, use 0; if there are several mbs, it needs to specify the number
 * | **trackMarkerOrientation** [type = Float3, default = [0.,0.,0.], size = 3]:
   | \ ``SC.visualizationSettings.interactive.trackMarkerOrientation``\
-  | \tabnewline choose which orientation axes (x,y,z) are tracked; currently can only be all zero or all one
+  | choose which orientation axes (x,y,z) are tracked; currently can only be all zero or all one
 * | **trackMarkerPosition** [type = Float3, default = [1.,1.,1.], size = 3]:
   | \ ``SC.visualizationSettings.interactive.trackMarkerPosition``\
-  | \tabnewline choose which coordinates or marker are tracked (x,y,z)
+  | choose which coordinates or marker are tracked (x,y,z)
 * | **useJoystickInput** [type = bool, default = True]:
   | \ ``SC.visualizationSettings.interactive.useJoystickInput``\
   | True: read joystick input (use 6-axis joystick with lowest ID found when starting renderer window) and interpret as (x,y,z) position and (rotx, roty, rotz) rotation: as available from 3Dconnexion space mouse and maybe others as well; set to False, if external joystick makes problems ...